PixelAddicts/AppEngage-SDKs/Coco2d-x SDK/README.md

 	}
 ```

-6 - Copy ```nGageHelper``` to your Android projects src folder.
+-7.
+Copy ```nGageHelper``` to your Android projects src folder.
 Same folder as the Activity class file.

-7 - Now let add the Coco JNI wrapper classes.
+-8.
+Now let add the Coco JNI wrapper classes.
 Copy the nGage.cpp and .h wrapper files to you Coco2D-x project.

-##nGage Coco2D-x SDK Code Integration
+##Initializing AppEngage Coco2D-x SDK

 In your Coco2D-x ```AppDelegate.cpp``` class function ```applicationDidFinishLaunching``` call  **startnGageSession**  and pass it your app's AppEngage API Key.
 You can find your SDK Key on the our dashboard once you have setup a company account and created an app.